marijnh/Eloquent-JavaScript/10_modules.md

 the `npm` command-line program.

 Having quality packages available for download is extremely valuable.
-It means that we can often avoid reinventing a program that a hundred people have written before, and get a solid, well-tested implementation at the press of a few keys.
+It means that we can often avoid reinventing a program that 100 people have written before and get a solid, well-tested implementation at the press of a few keys.

 {{index maintenance}}